HIV data leak: What we know about Mikhy Farrera Brochez

 In May 2016, MOH lodged a police report after receiving information that Brochez was in possession of confidential information that appeared to be from the HIV Registry.

-The couple's properties were searched and relevant material were seized by the police.
+Police searched the couple's properties and relevant material was seized as well.

 In May 2018, after Brochez had been deported from Singapore, MOH received information that he still had part of the records.
 While the information did not appear to have been made public, MOH lodged a police report and contacted the affected individuals to inform them.